Documentation Index

 If you omit spec.network entirely, sandboxes default to no outbound connectivity.

-The “Examples” column below is illustrative, not prescriptive: a mode is appropriate any time its reachability semantics match what your workload needs.
+The “Examples” column is illustrative, not prescriptive: a mode is appropriate any time its reachability semantics match what your workload needs.

 | Type | Allows outbound to | Examples |